westmuse/program-committee/content/timelines/timeline.md

 ## December 2018

 * Co-Chairs and staff assign proposals to PC members
-* December 14 – Staff posts submitted proposals to PC Wiki and notifies PC
+* Staff notifies PC when all submitted proposals are posted to the PC Website
 * PC members review all proposals

 ## January 2019